joeroe/tavo-a27/README.md

     of Ungulate Mammals in the Middle East, TAVO A27* (Version v1.0)
     \[Data set\].
 Zenodo. <http://doi.org/10.5281/zenodo.3362929>

-Further references for specific assemblages are provided in the data.
+Further citations for specific assemblages are provided in the `fauna_source` and `coord_source` columns.
+See `tavo-a27.bib` for the full references in BibTex format.